-She is looking forward to utilising the skills, and experience she’s gained during a lifetime of working in the entertainment industry.
-Initially she trained in musical theatre, acquiring many credits in mainstream and alternative TV, radio, film, and theatre, including: Coronation Street, Jesus Christ Superstar, and Gay Sweatshop.
+She has worked in the entertainment industry having initially trained in musical theatre, acquiring credits in mainstream and alternative TV, radio, film, and theatre.

 In 2012 she wrote the poem for the London Olympics and decided to focus that momentum on developing the LGBT+ poetry scene in London.

 In 2016 she was appointed LGBT Poet Laureate and still holds that post.
 She works with Amnesty, Stonewall, the Peter Tatchell Foundation and Hate Crime UK.

 Chris and Michael became Joint Administrators in July 2020, taking over from Mark Platt who did so much to support the Forum and thank him for providing a smooth handover.

 They are also the co-founders in 2012 of Outings in Art which aims to bring members and allies of our community together through shared cultural activities.

 As well as supporting the administration and growth of the Forum, Outings in Art has become an important partner delivering a varied programme.

 Since retiring as an employment law consultant, Alan has volunteered for numerous charities including Stonewall, The Albert Kennedy Trust, the Peter Tatchell Foundation, Age UK Camden, Opening Doors London and the Terrence Higgins Trust.